What is Jellyfish?

 Right on.
 Can I see it yet?

-We're thrilled to announce that Jellyfish will have its world premiere in April 2018 at Tribeca film festival in New York.
+Jellyfish will begin its festival run with a world premiere at Tribeca film festival in April 2018.

 Fantastic news.
 So, what next?